Commerce fields and mapping

 When using a Catalog source to index your catalog data, Coveo automatically creates a standard field called ec_product_id to hold the unique identifier of a product.
 If you use ec_product_id as the metadata key that uniquely identifies your products, the mapping to the permanentId field is done automatically.

 If you use a different metadata key to uniquely identify your products, or if you’re not using a Catalog source, you must manually map the metadata key to the permanentId field.
-For example, if the metadata key that uniquely identifies a product is product_code, you must map the product_code metadata key to the permanentId field.
+Additionally, you must create a custom field in Coveo that matches the name of your chosen metadata key exactly.
+For example, if the metadata key that uniquely identifies a product is product_code, you must create a field named product_code in Coveo and map it to the permanentId field.

 Mapping metadata keys to Coveo fields